DigitalPublishingToolkit/Money-Lab-Reader/docs/5_3-TaylorEB.md

     2006.

 [^31]: Privacy is also a growing issue, especially in cases where people
-    must supply biometric information to register for financial products
+    must supply biometric information to register for financial products.

 [^32]: Anke Schwittay, ‘The Marketization of Poverty’, *Current
     Anthropology* 52.3 (2011): 71-82.